enkelprifti98/metal-isometric-xepa/README.md

 We need to make sure that the operating system has a working driver for the networking card so the server can get internet access and be managed remotely.

-In some cases the operating system will already include a working driver as part of the vanilla ISO image installation.
+In many cases the operating system will already include a working driver as part of the vanilla ISO image installation.

 If the OS does not contain the driver as part of the ISO image, it may be able to install the driver automatically through the internet.
 If not, you will need to download the driver manually through the networking card vendor driver download web pages as long as they support your operating system.
+To get internet access inside the virtual machine, you will need to add a virtual network adapter connected to the default NAT network and reboot the VM.

 In the case of Microsoft Windows 10, the ISO image does not include drivers for my servers' networking card so I will be installing the driver through Windows Update via the internet.
 Looking at Device Manager, you will see the `Ethernet Controller` device that has no driver installed.
 That is the physical server PCI networking card that we passed to the VM.